Sankar Muthusamy seals final spot at BWF World Junior Championships | Sports-Games

 In the tournament history, India has so far won a gold, 3 silver and five bronze medals with Lakshya Sen bagging the last medal, a bronze, in 2018.

-London Olympics bronze medallist Saina Nehwal is the only Indian to win the junior world championship title.
+London Olympics bronze medallist Saina Nehwal is the only Indian to win the junior world championship title in 2008.
+She had also reached the finals in 2006 but settled for silver.

+Siril Verma also came close to claiming the title in 2015 but lost the final against Chinese Taipei’s Chia Hung Lu, while Aparna Popat (1996) is another Indian to reach the world junior finals in the past.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)